Marthanda Varma: Early life

 Marthanda Varma was born in 1706 to queen Karthika Thirunal Umadevi, the Queen of Attingal, and Raghava Varma of Kilimanoor Palace.
 Queen Karthika Thirunal Uma Devi - an adoptee from the northern Kolathunadu ruling family - was the senior queen of Attingal at the time.
-His father Raghava Varma Koil Thampuran died of severe fever when he was one year old.
+His father Raghava Varma Koil Thampuran died of severe fever when Marthanda Varma was one year old.

-At the time of Varma's birth, Trippappur Swaroopam (Thiruvithamkoor or Travancore) was a small chiefdom extending from Edava in the north to Aralvaimozhi in the south.
-The fundamental politico-economic structure of medieval Kerala was going through a crisis.
+Marthanda Varma was the nephew of the last Venadu king, Rama Varma.
+At the time of Varma's birth, Trippappur Swaroopam (later Thiruvithamkoor or Travancore) was a small chiefdom extending from Edava in the north to Aralvaimozhi under the Venadu Kingdom.
+Venadu Kingdom was split into small feudal regions ruled and controlled by the Nair Aristocracy.